- 📖 Geeky Medics OSCE Book

 Provide the patient with the opportunity to pass urine before the examination.

 Explain to the patient that they’ll need to remove their underwear and lie on the clinical examination couch, covering themselves with the sheet provided.
-Provide the patient with privacy to undress and check it is ok to re-enter the room before doing so.

-Position
+Position the patient

-1. Don a pair of non-sterile gloves.
+1. Don a pair of non-sterile gloves and an apron

 Inspect the vulva

-1. Inspect the vulva for abnormalities:
+Inspect the vulva for abnormalities:

-- Ulcers: typically associated with genital herpes.
+• Ulcers: typically associated with genital herpes

-- Abnormal vaginal discharge: causes include candidiasis, bacterial vaginosis, chlamydia and gonorrhoea.
+• Abnormal vaginal discharge: causes include candidiasis, bacterial vaginosis, chlamydia and gonorrhoea

-- Masses: causes include Bartholin’s cyst and vulval malignancy.
+• Masses: causes include Bartholin’s cyst and vulval malignancy

-- Varicosities: varicose veins secondary to chronic venous disease or obstruction in the pelvis (e.g. pelvic malignancy).
+• Varicosities: varicose veins secondary to chronic venous disease or obstruction in the pelvis (e.g. pelvic malignancy)

-- Female genital mutilation: total or partial removal of the clitoris and/or labia and/or narrowing of the vaginal introitus.
+• Female genital mutilation: total or partial removal of the clitoris and/or labia and/or narrowing of the vaginal introitus

 Female genital mutilation